 - Pack a business formal outfit for making presentations.

 - Bring a laptop-with plenty of space.
 An external hard drive is a great idea.
+Some course syllabus will require a privacy screen, so please have a privacy screen installed with the laptop.

 - Power strips for electronics are useful.